bitquery/graphql-docs/docs/Schema/algorand/address.md

 The `address` field allows us to fetch information about a specific address or a list of addresses from the Algorand blockchain.

+Algorand addresses hold ALGO balances and may also hold ASA (Algorand Standard Asset) tokens.
+The address API lets you look up an account's native balance, any human-readable annotation, and related metadata.
+This is useful for wallet interfaces, account verification tools, and portfolio dashboards that need a quick snapshot of an Algorand account.

 Here is an example that demonstrates how to retrieve basic information about a specific address:

 ```